 Is a Power Partner

 In October 2019, MidCoast Council resolved to declare that we are in a state of climate emergency and that urgent action is required by all levels of government, including local councils, to reduce our carbon emissions and to help our communities adapt to the unavoidable impacts of climate change.
 For the MidCoast region this is very likely to mean an increase in sea level and the inundation of low lying areas, accelerated rates of coastal erosion, a reduction in average annual rainfall, an increase in temperature, and more frequent and severe weather events.
 All the latest science is telling us we have a very short window to act before the irreversible and catastrophic impacts from global warming start to take effect.
 While we have been undertaking mitigation and adaptation actions for some time now, MidCoast Council is keen to reinforce its position on climate change in recognition of the crucial role local government plays in this space.
-Developing a new climate change policy and an action plan is the first step, and Council will engage with the local community to ensure the risks and impacts of climate change are understood and managed collaboratively.
+Developing a new climate change policy and an action plan focusing on climate change mitigation and adaptation were the first steps.
+We have also adopted net zero emissions reduction targets and 100 per cent renewable energy targets.
+We are now aiming to develop a roadmap of actions we can initiate over the short, medium and long term to respond to the risks of climate change that are considered to have the greatest impact on our operations and the safety and wellbeing of the community.

 Power Partners have six months to choose their pledges.
 Check back soon to see in which exciting ways MidCoast council is choosing to reduce their emissions.

-– Participation in the Cities for Climate Protection, Sustainability Advantage & Sustainable Procurement Programs
+– Participation in the NSW Sustainability Advantage & Sustainable Choice Programs

-– Subscription to Planet Footprint to monitor Council’s energy and water consumption & carbon emissions
+– Subscription to Azility to monitor Council’s energy and water consumption & carbon emissions

 – Undertaken energy audits & prepared energy management plans for major facilities

-– Installation of over 200kW of solar panels on public buildings including the administration centres, aquatic centres, works depot, waste transfer stations, entertainment centre, art gallery & the airport
+– Installed over 400kW of solar panels on public buildings including the administration centre, aquatic centres, works depot, waste transfer stations, entertainment centre, art gallery, airport and water supply and wastewater treatment facilities

-– Implementation of various energy efficiency measures such as LED & T5 lighting retrofits, replacing electric hot water systems with heat pumps, HVAC upgrades, motion sensor lighting & timers, power factor correction
+– Implemented various energy efficiency measures such as LED & T5 lighting retrofits, replacing electric hot water systems with heat pumps, HVAC upgrades, motion sensor lighting & timers, power factor correction

 – Installed a pre-heat solar boosted hot water system, energy efficient lighting, glass partitioning, air curtains & pool blankets at the Manning Aquatic Leisure Centre

-– Undertaken carbon sequestration activities including wetland acquisition & restoration, and major revegetation projects at various Council sites
+– Undertaken carbon sequestration activities including coastal wetland acquisition & restoration, and broad scale revegetation projects on Council land

-– Commenced a LED street lighting retrofit program with around 6,000 street lights retrofitted to date
+– Completed the first stage of a LED street lighting retrofit program with around 6,000 street lights retrofitted to date

 – Undertook a Carbon Emissions Baseline Profile for the MidCoast community in 2018